funex/live-scout-agent/README.md

 # Introduction
-Proof of concept for an Android application to cover live football events and send live feed to connect clients
+Proof of concept for an Android application to cover live football events and send live feed to connected web clients

 # Instructions